 CODE — This Code of Ethics.

-FINANCIAL BENEFIT — Anything of material value, whether in the form of money, property, services, loan, travel, entertainment, hospitality, or promise, or any other form.
+FINANCIAL BENEFIT — Anything of financial or other material value, whether in the form of money, property, services, loan, travel, entertainment, hospitality, or promise, or any other form.
 The benefit can be direct or indirect but does not include any benefit arising from the provision or receipt of any services generally available to the residents or taxpayers of the Town or an area of the Town, or a lawful class of such residents or taxpayers.

 HOUSEHOLD — Those persons residing within the same dwelling unit.